SpinningWing Logo

 If speed and range are a priority, retractable landing gear are favorable.
 Retracting the landing gear reduces drag allowing the helicopter to fly faster and further.
 On the downside, retractable landing gear are more complex, adding to the cost, maintenance and weight of the helicopter.
 For larger, heavier helicopters the weight/cost associated with a retractable landing gear is relatively small (compared to the total weight/cost) and hence may be more attractive.

-Wheeled landing gear are more popular on larger/heavier helicopters.
+Wheeled landing gear are popular on larger/heavier helicopters.
 Wheels simplify the movement of helicopters around an airfield, allowing them to roll from location to location.
 Moving helicopters with skids often requires “hover taxiing”—taking off into a hover and slowly flying to a new location.
 It is possible to use other machines to lift/transport skid-equipped helicopters, but of course those machines have their own cost.
 Hover taxi operations are less practical for larger helicopters that produce more downwash.

 Wheels add weight/cost relative to skids.
 However, the cost of adding wheels is relatively smaller for larger helicopters (compared to total helicopter weight/cost).
 As a general rule, wheels are used on helicopters weighing more than 4 tons.